Skip to main content

 She feels blessed on many levels.
 Clearly this young woman has a great compass and a good head on her shoulders.
 "I have to look at the big picture," she says.
 And there is quite a lot of discussion of her Christian faith throughout the book, something refreshing to see in the post-poz media era that usually mocks or ruthlessly suppresses things like this.

 A (very) minor criticism.
 This book is clearly not written by Bethany Hamilton, one shouldn't expect it to be.
 Rather, it was written by co-authors Sheryl Berk and Rick Bundschuh, based on interviews with Bethany.
 That's fine: many excellent autobiographies are co-written or even fully ghost-written.[1]
-The part that occasionally grates on the readers' eyes is when the authors, using Bethany's first person voice, use complex sentences structures, foreshadowing, or other devices to build tension across chapters.
+The part that occasionally grates on the readers' eyes is when the authors, using Bethany's first person voice, use complex sentences structure, foreshadowing, or other devices to build tension across chapters.
 Yes, it helps lead the reader along, but it also comes across as odd-sounding to hear these types of devices "spoken" by a young teen.
 Again, it's a minor, minor criticism.

 Finally, a few extra bonuses for readers, especially those readers curious about Hawai'i, about surf culture, or both.
 We learn her favorite surf breaks (including Hanalei Pier as well as Pine Trees on Kaua'i, and, interestingly, Popoya-Santana, in Nicaragua).
 We learn elements of Hawaiian culture, including who the Menehunes are (a race of little people in Hawaiian folklore).
 And we learn about Father (now Saint) Damien, a Christian missionary who requested assignment to the leper colony on Moloka'i, staying there until he too succumbed to leprosy.